rossgk2/Linear-algebra-tensors-and-differential-forms/README.md

 I aim to give a *best* presentation of every topic covered.
 There are many examples of this in each of the topics the book covers:

+### Logic

+* We explain why the truth table of the implication operator $\implies$ makes sense.
+This correct explanation ("implies" only takes on its English-langauge meaning when you use it inside a "for all" quantifier) is often glossed over.

 ### Linear algebra fundamentals

 Of great thematic imporatance: